nathanb1357/sorted-list-merger/README.md

 # Merge Sorted Files

-This script merges two sorted text files by asking the user for preference when entries are equal and writes the merged list to a new file in the Downloads directory.
+This script merges two sorted text files by asking the user for their preferred entries and writes the merged list to a new file in the Downloads directory.

 ## Requirements